delta-io/delta/README.md

 #### Hive has three execution engines, MapReduce, Tez and Spark.
 Which one does this connector support?
 The connector supports MapReduce and Tez.
 It doesn't support Spark execution engine in Hive.

+## sql-delta-import

+[sql-delta-import](/sql-delta-import/readme.md) allows for importing data from a JDBC source into a Delta Lake table

 # Reporting issues

 We use [GitHub Issues](https://github.com/delta-io/connectors/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.